-Role Receives notification when: The user who sets the item to Ready for Review Reviewer an item is ready to be reviewed by the user. a review request is declined in the current (that is, the same step as the
+Role Receives notification when: The user who sets the item to Ready for Review a reviewer approves a review request. a reviewer declines a review request. an administrator force approves all steps in an approval sequence. the review request is canceled by an administrator.
+Reviewer an item is ready to be reviewed by the user. a review request is declined in the current (that is, the same step as the user

-Role Receives notification when: user has been defined in) or in a later step of the approval sequence. • a review request is canceled in the current or a later step of the approval sequence.
+Role Receives notification when: has been defined in) or in a later step of the approval sequence. • a review request is canceled in the current or a later step of the approval sequence.